CAR T-Cell Therapy for Blood Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 However, you must have recovered from the acute toxic effects of prior chemotherapy at least one week before entering the study.

-What makes CD7.CAR/28zeta CAR T cells unique compared to other treatments for blood cancer?
+What evidence suggests that CD7.CAR/28zeta CAR T cells might be an effective treatment for blood cancer?

 Rayne H. Rouce